vgmstream/vgmstream/doc/CMAKE.md

 The following option is only available for *nix-based OSes:

+- **BUILD_V123**: Chooses if you wih to build the vgmstream123 player.
+The default is `ON`.
 - **BUILD_AUDACIOUS**: Chooses if you wish to build the Audacious plugin.
 The default is `ON`.
+- **BUILD_STATIC**: Chooses if you wish to build the vgmstream CLI program, statically linking every dependency.
+Enabling this currently disables building vgmstream123 and the Audacious plugin.
+The default is `OFF`.

 #### Paths